OzymoGit/2-condition-triggerbot/README.md

 ## License

-This project is licensed under the GPU 3.0 License - see the LICENSE.md file for details
+This project is licensed under the GPL 3.0 License - see the LICENSE file for details